kathleenmerc/Project-1/README.md

 - Included buttons to direct user play
 - Each player has 3 lives
 - The winning score is calculated between all scores in each round
-- Displays an all time high score using local storage

 ## Ideas and Features to work on